GI Bill® Educational Benefits and Eligibility

 You must report any reduction or increase in training time or changes in your schedule to the VA Certifying Official as soon as the changes are made to avoid possible over-payments made to you and/or HFC.
 Failure to report drops could result in the loss of benefits dating back to the first day of the semester and possibly money that you will need to return to the Dept. of Veterans Affairs due to over-payment.
 You must report ALL changes in your enrollment as they occur immediately.

-Non-punitive grades such as I, U, DR, W, NA, and E (if the E grade is issued due to non-attendance or if the student stopped attending class(es) prior to the end of the semester) will be reported to the Dept. of Veterans Affairs.
-This could result in a reduction of benefits for that semester dating back to the first day of the semester.
+Non-punitive grades (DR, W, NA, or I) will be reported to the Dept. of Veterans Affairs.
+This could result in a reduction of benefits for that semester dating back to the first day of the semester, and result in a debt with HFC and/or the Veterans Administration.

 The Dept. of Veterans Affairs regulations prohibit payment for repeated classes (A through D grades) or for classes that are not required for his or her degree.
 If a student earns a grade in a class that does not meet the prerequisite requirement(s) for enrollment in the next course level required for his or her degree or program, that course can be repeated and submitted to the Dept. of Veterans Affairs for certification.
 If a student is requesting certification for an elective course(s), the elective course(s) must be listed on the program evaluation as a required prerequisite, program admission requirement, or elective course needed to earn the total number of credits required for an associate degree.